 Kindergartens in the City of Whittlesea are managed by volunteer parent management committees, schools or professional early childhood organisations.

-Management bodies are registered with the Department of Education and Training (DET) and monitored regularly to ensure quality and standards are maintained and funding conditions are met.
+Management bodies are registered with the Department of Education and monitored regularly to ensure quality and standards are maintained and funding conditions are met.

 City of Whittlesea’s role is to: